RJPearson94/terraform-provider-twilio/docs/resources/autopilot_field_type.md

 - `date_created` - The date in RFC3339 format that the field type was created
 - `date_updated` - The date in RFC3339 format that the field type was updated
 - `url` - The url of the field type resource

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `create` - (Defaults to 10 minutes) Used when creating the field type
+- `update` - (Defaults to 10 minutes) Used when updating the field type
+- `read` - (Defaults to 5 minutes) Used when retrieving the field type
+- `delete` - (Defaults to 10 minutes) Used when deleting the field type